Original Date: 6/11/1992 * Last Revision Effective: 8/4/2020

 - denying future parking privileges, whether student or faculty/staff;

-- refusing to issue keys to students, faculty, or staff.
+- refusing to issue keys to students, faculty, or staff; or.

-- In addition to imposing fines, the vice president of administrative services and the director of public safety or his/her designees are authorized to impound, immobilize, and take to such place for storage as the director of public safety or his/her designee selects, any vehicles parked on college property in violation of these regulations, with the following stipulations:
+- In addition to imposing fines, the VP AS and the director of public safety or their designees are authorized to impound, immobilize, and take to such place for storage as the director of public safety or their designee selects, any vehicles parked on college property in violation of these regulations, with the following stipulations:

 - The expenses of impounding, immobilization, and storage shall be charged to the owner or operator of the vehicle and must be paid prior to the vehicle’s release.